 Parameter Description StepStatus Use the keyword StepStatus to return the status of a step.
 ProcessDefinitionID The database ID of the process definition.
 You can find this value for a process by using GetProcessInfo("ProcessDefinitionID").
 PlanCode The plan code for which you want to return information.
-Only applies to plan file processes (both plan file process definitions and plan file subprocesses).
+Only applies to plan file processes.
 StepNumber The number of the step in the process.
 If the step is a sub-step, enter the step number as ParentStep.SubStep .
 For example: enter 2.5 if the step is the fifth sub-step under step 2.
 NOTE: Although this parameter takes a number, it is recommended to place the number in quotation marks so that it will be read as a string.
 For example, if you enter 2.10 as a number, Excel will drop the trailing 0 and use 2.1 instead.
 If instead the value is entered as "2.10" then it will always be read as 2.10.